San'in Main Line: From Sonobe to Kinosaki-Onsen

 This section is designated the letter "E".

 Rapid trains are operated as local trains and stop at every station between Sonobe and Fukuchiyama.

+For Limited Express Maizuru, Hashidate, Kinosaki, Kounotori and Hamakaze stopping patterns, please check their respective articles.

 From Kinosaki-Onsen to Yonago

 This section is designated the letter "A".

+For Limited Express Hamakaze, Super Hakuto, Super Inaba, Super Oki and Super Matsukaze stopping patterns, please check their respective articles.

 From Yonago to Masuda

 This section is designated the letter "D".